 Syntax Description hop-count Number of hops in a region before the BPDU is discarded.
 The range is 1 to 255 hops.
 Defaults The default is 20 hops.
-Command Modes Global config uration Command History Release Modificati on 12.2(40)EX2 This comr nand was introduced.
-Usage Guidelines The root switch of the instance always sends a BPDU (or M-record) with a cost of 0 and the hop count set to the maximum value.
+Command Modes Global config uration Command History Release Modificati ion 12.2(40)EX2 This com nand was introduced.
+Usage Guidelines Examples The root switch of the instance always sends a BPDU (or M-record) with a cost of 0 and the hop count set to the maximum value.
 When a switch receives this BPDU, it decrements the received remaining hop count by one and propagates the decremented count as the remaining hop count in the generated M-records.
 A switch discards the BPDU and ages the information held for the interface when the count reaches 0.
-Changing the spanning-tree mst ma ax-hops command affects all spanning-tree instances.
-Examples This example instances: shows how to set the s panning-tree max-hops to 10 for all multiple spanning-tree (MST) Switch(config)# spanning-tree mst max-hops 10 You can verif y your setting by enteri ng the show spanning-tree mst privileged EXEC command.
-Related Commands Command Description show spanni ng-tree mst Displays MST information. spanning-tre e mst forward-time Sets the forward-delay time for all MST instances. spanning-tre e mst hello-time Sets the interval between hello BPDUs sent by root switch configuration messages. spanning-tre ee mst max-age Sets the interval between messages that the spanning tree receives from the root switch.
+Changing the spanning-tree mst max-hops command affects all spanning-tree instances.
+This example shows how to set the spanning-tree max-hops to 10 for all multiple spanning-tree (MST) instances: g)# spanning-tree ms y your setting by enteri at max-hops 10 Related Commands Command Description show spanni ng-tree mst Displays MST information. spanning-tre e mst forward-time Sets the forward-delay time for all MST instances. spanning-tre ee mst hello-time Sets the interval between hello BPDUs sent by root switch configuration messages. spanning-tre ee mst max-age Sets the interval between messages that the spanning tree receives from the root switch.